meningioma

 Read More »

-An atypical meningioma is a type of meningioma that is more aggressive than a noncancerous meningioma (grade 1) but is less aggressive than the cancerous anaplastic meningioma (grade 3).
-Atypical meningiomas are classified as World Health Organization (WHO) grade 2.
-Meningiomas arise from cells in the meninges, the thin layers of tissue that cover the …
+An atypical meningioma is a type of meningioma that is more aggressive than a grade 1 (benign) meningioma but less aggressive than a grade 3 meningioma.
+Meningiomas develop from meningothelial cells in the meninges, the thin layers of tissue that cover and protect the brain and spinal cord.
+Like all meningiomas, atypical meningiomas are dural-based …

 Read More »

-A meningioma is a type of brain tumor that starts from cells in the meninges, the thin layers of tissue that cover and protect the brain and spinal cord.
-More specifically, meningiomas are thought to arise from meningothelial cells in the arachnoid mater, one of the protective layers.
-Most meningiomas are benign (non-cancerous) and grow …
+A meningioma is a type of tumor that develops from cells in the meninges, the thin layers of tissue that cover and protect the brain and spinal cord.
+More specifically, meningiomas arise from meningothelial cells in the arachnoid mater, one of the protective layers.
+Most meningiomas are well-circumscribed, meaning the tumor has a clear border …

 Read More »